simon360/autofill.js/README.md

 # autofill.js
-Javascript Library that looks for URL parameters and can automatically populate form fields
+Looks for URL parameters and can automatically populate form fields